ghyoun/potato_films/README.md

 FreshPotatoes.com needs your help.
 They want to allow external partners - like Netflix and HBOGo - to access their data.
 The FreshPotatoes team has defined a RESTful API to be built.

-Read through the intstructions below, fork/clone the codebase, and submit a pull request when ready!
+Read through the instructions below, fork/clone the codebase, and submit a pull request when ready!

 ---